maheshwaghmare/copy-the-code/README.md

 === Copy Anything to Clipboard ===
 Contributors: Mahesh901122
 Donate link: https://www.paypal.me/mwaghmare7/
-Tags: Copy to Clipboard, Copy, Clipboard, Code, Copy Code, Copy Anything to Clipboard Tested up to: 5.4
+Tags: Copy to Clipboard, Clipboard, Copy Anything to Clipboard Tested up to: 5.4
-Stable tag: 1.7.0
+Stable tag: 1.7.1
 Requires at least: 4.4

 Copy the Text or HTML into the clipboard 📋 (clipboard).
 You can use it for code snippets, special symbols, discount codes, or anything which you want.
 By default it add the copy to clipboard button to the <code>&lt;pre&gt;</code> tag.
 Documentations and more visit <a href="https://github.com/maheshwaghmare/copy-the-code/"> on GitHub</a>.